rob-blackbourn/jetblack-messagebus-python3/README.md

 # jetblack-messagebus-python3

-A Python3 client for the jetblack-messagebus
+A Python3 client for the [jetblack-messagebus](https://github.com/rob-blackbourn/jetblack-messagebus).